dzove855/Bash-web-server/README.md

 - [ ] Implement logging and provide a logging format like httpd
 - [X] Implement multi processing (this will be a huge step, but we need to patch accept)
 - [ ] Implement urlencode/decode to provide readable get data
-- [ ] Implement content-type detection
+- [ ] Implement content-type detection - Use mime type like nginx